SoniaRuiz/splicing-accuracy-manuscript/README.md

-# splicing-project-recount3
+# splicing-accuracy-manuscript
-This repo contains the code used to generate a splicing database using GTEx v8 project from recount3.
+This repository contains the code used to generate all the analyses and figures produced for the splicing-accuracy manuscript.